Installation and Connection

 -

 When connecting the power supply, be aware of the distance between the device and the power supply.
 The device should be connected as close as possible to the power supply so that the length of the connecting cable is kept to a minimum.
 If cable connections are made improperly it may cause the device to malfunction.
 It is recommended to use a 16 AWG or 18 AWG cable if the product is far from the power supply.
-The connection distance may differ depending on the standard of the cable used and the installation environment.
-This product supports DC 12V power; check the maximum extension length for each cable type and connect the power correctly.
+This product uses a rated voltage of 12Vdc.
+Do not apply power above the rated voltage, as this may damage the product.
+Check the maximum extension length for each cable specification and connect the power correctly.

 Cable standard Max. extended length 16 AWG 50 m 18 AWG 30 m 20 AWG 20 m -